matthew-tfs/mjcb.io/content/about.md

 I made a decision several years ago to not use social media.
 I deleted my Facebook, Instagram and Twitter accounts in early 2018, and I have no plan on ever using those platforms again.
 I do not like the way that social media propagates false information and I do not want to participate in those platforms as a result of that.

-I will never use this website to talk about any previous employers of mine.
-I may have non-disclosure agreements in place or other things of that nature that prevent discussions at all.
-Most importantly, out of respect for all of my previous employers I will never write about them, whether it be positive or negative in nature.

 ## Why Did I Create This Website? ##

 I created this website for a few reasons, mostly because I haven't had a significant web presence in a long time.
 I actually had a blog back in the early 2000's, but I never put a lot of effort into it at the time and it ended up being lost to the web (I actually don't even remember where it was hosted or what the address was).
 I wanted a permanent presence on the web that was completely under my control where I could showcase that I am currently working on, share my thoughts on certain topics, and share things that I find interesting.